When I chat with friends and family, there’s a lot of talk of COVID-19 and a lot of confusion and questions around how the virus spreads.

 - Avoid touching your face – your eyes, nose and mouth are the ports of entry for the virus.

-- Keep a 2-metre separation from sick people.
+- Keep a 2-metre separation from others.

 Should I wear a mask in public?